bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 .. note::

-    A layout can be anywhere in the :file:`webContent` folder, but as mentioned before we recommend to store it in the :file:`webContent/layouts` folder.
+    A layout can be located anywhere in the :file:`webContent` folder, but as mentioned before we recommend storing it in the :file:`webContent/layouts` folder.

     Please don't store it into the :file:`webContent/view` folder.
-This location is intended for :ref:`static-jsf-pages`, which would mean that you could call the layout directly.
+This location is intended for :ref:`static-jsf-pages` - pages that can be called directly.

 .. _html-dialog-component: